I have a secret.

-Ginger is one of my absolute top morning sickness-saviors from personal experience: throughout my own pregnancy, it was not uncommon to find me gnawing on hunks of raw ginger to keep my nausea at bay.
-It has a warming, calming effect, which is a major reason I formulated it into our Nourished Nerves tincture.
-I highly recommend organic ginger products for any pregnant women, and have a quick recipe for a fresh, delicious ginger juice that doubles as an awesome anti-inflammatory posted on my personal instagram.
+Ginger is one of my absolute top morning sickness saviors from personal experience.
+Throughout my own pregnancy, it was not uncommon to find me gnawing on hunks of raw ginger to keep my nausea at bay.
+It has a warming, calming effect, so I formulated it into our Nourished Nerves tincture.
+I highly recommend organic ginger products for any pregnant woman.
+I have a quick recipe for a fresh, delicious ginger juice that doubles as an excellent anti-inflammatory posted on my Instagram.

-Oat straw comes from the stems and leaves of the same plant as oats that we eat for breakfast.
-It’s a deeply nourishing herb and one of the best herbs for nervous system support, helping to promote relaxed nerves and muscle functioning.
+Oat straw comes from the stems and leaves of the same plant as the oats we eat for breakfast.
+It’s a deeply nourishing herb and one of the best for nervous system support, helping to promote relaxed nerves and muscle functioning.
 Just a cup of an oat straw infusion contains ample amounts of calcium, magnesium, and silica, a trace mineral that promotes collagen production.
 Oat straw and milky oat tops are utilized in our Nourished Nerves tincture to help support mood and overall relaxation.
 Try making it as an infusion, adding it to a smoothie, or using both oatmeal and oat straw to make a soothing herbal bath.
-It’s an excellent emollient that helps moisten skin, and can even be used on diaper rash for baby postpartum.
+It’s an excellent emollient that helps moisten the skin and can even be used on diaper rash for baby postpartum.

 Red Raspberry Leaf

-Red raspberry leaf ramps up your B vitamin and vitamin C intake, and also packs high amounts of magnesium and potassium, which can help support your energy levels.
+Red raspberry leaf ramps up your B vitamin and vitamin C intake and packs high amounts of magnesium and potassium, which can help support your energy levels.
 While some studies show these leaves can support symptoms of PMS, for pregnant women in their second and third trimesters, a compound found in red raspberry leaves can maintain healthy pelvic muscles and the walls of the uterus, thereby supporting your delivery.
-This isn’t an old wives tale: one study showed that those who drank red raspberry leaf tea in the last stage of pregnancy had a found that it supported a more had a more manageable first stage of labor.
-There is sometimes a fear of red raspberry leaf due to it’s affinity to the uterus, however, this nutritive herb is very safe.
+This isn’t an old wives tale: one study showed that those who drank red raspberry leaf tea in the last stage of pregnancy found that it supported a more manageable first stage of labor.
+There is sometimes a fear of red raspberry leaf due to its affinity to the uterus.
+However, this nutritive herb is very safe.